 Check Prices: Amazon / eBay

-The Novation Peak is a high-end, polyphonic synthesizer that oozes power and potential.
-The eight voices and three oscillators show that the Peak means business.
+The Novation Peak is a high-end, eight voice desktop polyphonic synthesizer that oozes power and potential.
+The eight voices and three oscillators show that the Novation Peak means business.

 A hybrid design that beautifully combines the analog signal path with digital effects.
 The result is a truly powerful instrument that sits high on top of Novation’s range of synths.

-The build-quality shines through and even though the asking price is high, the Novation Peak gives you plenty of value for money.
+The build-quality shines through and even though the asking price is high, the Novation Peak synth gives you plenty of value for the money.

 The Power of the Peak